Answered: Is Headless CMS good for SEO?

 When you create a content type for your products, each attribute (e.g., material, size, color, brand) can be mapped to the corresponding schema properties for “Product”.
 This structured organization helps in automatic schema generation!

 Schema markup can also be customized for specific needs.
-You can request your developers to create a dedicated field within your content model for adding custom schema markup.
+You can request your developers to create a dedicated field within your content model to add custom schema markup.

 This will offer control over schema implementation for each URL or even individual content components.
 Additionally, you can set rules to deliver this custom schema in a single script on the front-end, ensuring seamless integration.